View from the Field

 *Update crop records and field history

-*Monitor potato leafhopper, foliar, systemic and crown rot diseases.
+*Monitor potato leafhopper, foliar, systemic and crown rot diseases, signs of alfalfa snout beetle (in counties where ASB has been confirmed).

 *Monitor new seedings for potato leafhopper, pythium blight, phytopthora root rot.

-*Monitor for mid-season corn pests including European corn borer, corn rootworm, western bean cutworm, slugs, foliar diseases such as northern corn leaf blight and gray leaf spot, weed issues, nutrient deficiencies, vertebrate damage.
+*Monitor late-season corn pests including European corn borer, corn rootworm, western bean cutworm, slugs, foliar diseases such as northern corn leaf blight and gray leaf spot, ear mold, stalk strength/lodging potential, weed issues, nutrient deficiencies, vertebrate damage.

 *Monitor for growth stage, soybean aphid, defoliators, foliar diseases, white mold, weed issues, vertebrate damage